 Since we started using AdRoll, we’ve found that that the time it takes a non-trial lead to become a customer has decreased over 125%.
 Similar to email nurturing, retargeting campaigns work best when you segment your leads, and customize each advertisement according to that group’s specific needs.
 As with any other marketing collateral, your ads need to have a simple, clear, and visible call-to-action that attracts attention.

 Although this method is not considered “classic nurturing,” it’s an excellent strategy for ensuring that leads stay aware of your brand.
 You can even choose to redirect them to the last page they visited on your website, or specific landing pages that you think would be of interest to them.
 Most retargeting platforms have the ability to retarget leads on mobile and desktop devices, with ads appearing on publications, blogs, and even social networks such as Facebook and Twitter.

 Don’t Forget – Your Customers Were Once Leads, Too

 With all of this talk about nurturing leads, it’s easy to forget that existing customers still need some nurturing of their own.
 Whether you recognize their loyalty by offering them a special promotion, conducting an annual feedback survey, or just sending them a weekly email tip, don’t leave them in the dust.
-After all, they’re the ones who make your business’ existence possible in the first place.
+After all, they’re the ones who make your business’s existence possible in the first place.

 Put a system into place for following- up with a new customer immediately after a sale is completed.
-If it’s a smaller deal, a personal email should suffice, but if it’s a more a significant one, make the effort to pick up the phone, or if you’re feeling particularly grateful, send hand-written note.
+If it’s a smaller deal, a personal email should suffice, but if it’s a more significant one, make the effort to pick up the phone, or if you’re feeling particularly grateful, send a hand-written note.
 Whichever method you choose, remember that nurturing your existing customers, and keeping them happy, should always remain a top priority.